top of page

 3. Document Management

-How are you currently handling storage for your business documents?
-Many companies are still using the old Explorer folder and file strategy.
-Other companies are still using physical file cabinets.
-A better solution you can use right away is a cloud-based Document Management System ((DMS).
-Documents such as vendor invoices, customer invoices, HR, and many others are stored in the cloud and indexed for easy retrieval on any device.
-In addition, cloud-based document management systems are pretty ERP software agnostic, which means that your document management system will integrate whichever ERP system you choose.
+How are you currently handling the storage of your business documents?
+Many companies still rely on the traditional Explorer folder and file system, while others use physical file cabinets.
+A better solution you can immediately implement is a cloud-based Document Management System (DMS).
+This system allows documents such as vendor invoices, customer invoices, and HR files to be stored in the cloud and indexed for easy access from any device.
+Additionally, cloud-based document management systems are generally compatible with any ERP software, ensuring that your document management system will integrate with any ERP system you choose.

 4. Workflow Management

-If you are using an older system, you may not be familiar with workflow management.
-Workflows are pre-defined steps that will occur for any business process.
-For example, entering a supplier invoice involves a series of actions before a payment can be issued.
-A workflow is created for this task so that it is repeated the same way every time.
-In addition, there may be approvals for specific dollar amounts or other signoffs required by quality and purchasing departments.
-Document Management Systems as mentioned above, typically have a workflow management solution.
-Using the two together can breathe new life into your existing ERP system.
+If you're operating an older system, you might not be familiar with workflow management.
+Workflows are made up of predefined steps in any business process.
+For example, handling a supplier invoice involves a series of actions before payment can be made.
+A workflow is set up for this task to ensure it is completed consistently in the same way each time.
+Additionally, approvals for specific dollar amounts or endorsements from the quality and purchasing departments might be required.
+As mentioned earlier, Document Management Systems typically include a workflow management solution.
+Integrating these can revitalize your existing ERP system.

 5. Inventory Management

-Examine how you currently manage your inventory and how you would like to be doing it in the future.
-For example, do you have stock levels for reordering, safety stock, min/max, and ABC codes?
-Calculating and entering these values will be time well spent on your existing system and invaluable for your new system.
+Evaluate your current inventory management practices and consider how you envision them evolving.
+For instance, do you monitor stock levels for reordering, safety stock, minimum/maximum thresholds, and ABC classifications?
+Establishing and inputting these values will be a worthwhile investment in your existing system and extremely beneficial for your new system.

 6. Warehouse Organization

-How well is your warehouse organized?
-If you are contemplating a new ERP system with handheld scanners and barcoding, you will undoubtedly want to add a Warehouse Management System (WMS).
-To use a WMS efficiently, you want to have an organized and well-labeled warehouse.
+How organized is your warehouse?
+If you're considering implementing a new ERP system with handheld scanners and barcoding, it's vital to integrate a Warehouse Management System (WMS).
+For a WMS to be effective, it's important to have a well-organized and clearly labeled warehouse.

 Areas that you can start working on immediately to become "WMS Ready" are;